Understanding Website Hosting & Service Level Agreements

 We understand that SLAs are often unwelcome due to the ongoing costs, so we know what you are thinking…

-Do I really need a service level agreement?
+Do I need a service level agreement?

 Some car owners spend a great deal of time and money learning how to maintain their vehicles themselves.
-But most like to handover that responsibility to a set of trained professionals, which leaves the owner free to spend their time doing other things.
+But most like to hand over that responsibility to a set of trained professionals, which leaves the owner free to spend their time doing other things.

 What would the cost be to your business if the website was offline for a few hours or even days because of a problem with an update?

-Only you can answer that question, but we feel that for a relatively small amount of money each month, having an SLA in place results in some much-needed peace-of-mind for the business owner.
+Only you can answer that question, but we feel that for a relatively small amount of money each month, having an SLA in place results in some much-needed peace of mind for the business owner.

-Choosing a Secure Hosting Service for Your Business
+Choosing a Secure Hosting Service for Your Business Website

 Choosing a secure hosting service for your business website will require some solid research.
 You should consider a range of factors when choosing your provider, such as: